 (Offered as ARCH 216 and ARHA 216.)
 In this intermediate architectural design studio we will explore the intellectual and creative process of making and representing architectural space.
 The focus will be to explore the boundaries of architecture--physically and theoretically, historically and presently--through digital media.
 Our process will prompt us to dissect 20th-century European architectures and urban spaces and to explore their relationships to contemporary, global issues.
 The capstone of the course will be a significant design project (TBD) requiring rigorous studio practices, resulting in plans, sections, elevations and digital models.
 This course will introduce students to various digital diagramming, drawing, and modeling software, while challenging students to question the theoretical and practical implications of these interdisciplinary media processes.
 Students will be required to participate in three workshop days outside of class time aimed at improving upon proficiency with digital tools.
 This course will combine lectures, reading, discussion, and extensive studio design.

 Requisite: ARHA 111.
 Admission with consent of the instructor.
 Limited to 12 students.
 Fall semester: Visiting Lecturer Jaminet.
-Spring semester: Five College Professor Long.2019-20: Not offered
+Spring semester: Five College Professor Long.2020-21: Not offered

 This course is an exploration into the shared territories of drawing, architecture, and sculpture, and the hybrid spaces that may be created between those disciplines.
 An improvisational and responsive approach, in the spirit of experimentation and open inquiry, frames the studio-based course work.
 We will consider potentials and challenges of space, light, materials, joinery, structural geometries, organic growth, and temporality.
 After this initial period of information gathering, students will be free to determine the format or combination of formats that will shape an extended semester-end project.
 Readings, artist talks, museum visits and a wide range of pertinent visual materials will supplement and inform our studio work.

 Requisite: One prior course in studio arts, architecture, or film production, or permission of the instructor.
 Limited to 12 students.
 Fall semester.
-Professor Keller.2019-20: Offered in Spring 2020
+Professor Keller.2020-21: Not offered